revaturelabs/interviewquestions/Java/Maven/Introduction to Maven.md

 <details> <summary> <b> Explanation </b> </summary>

+- We need compatible version of jdk to execute maven. jdk should be installed & JAVA_HOME environment variable should be set properly.
 -  We need Java to execute maven.
 Java should be installed to set <code> JAVA_HOME environment varaiable </code> to point to a valid Java SDK(Like Java 8)

 </details>